Inspired

 Benn Good: From East LA to the Grammys

 Kevin discovered the Baha’i Faith in the early 70’s while on a spiritual quest near his home of Standing Rock, North Dakota.
-At that time, the Indigenous peoples of America were prohibited by law from practicing basic civil liberties, which included the right of freedom to believe, express and exercise ancient Indigenous traditions, spiritual beliefs and cultural practices.
-So Kevin took to observing his own practices in secret.
+At that time, the Indigenous peoples of America were prohibited by law from practicing basic civil liberties, which included the right of freedom to believe, express, and exercise ancient Indigenous traditions, spiritual beliefs, and cultural practices.
+So, Kevin took the time to observe his own practices in secret.
 He set out on a spiritual quest, fasting and praying intermittently, in isolation, in search of the Red Road, the path to God.
-Kevin believes it was divine confirmation that lead him to the Baha’i Faith, and immediately felt this when he opened his first Baha’i Prayer book, to the following words of Abdu’l-Baha:
+Kevin believes it was divine confirmation that led him to the Baha’i Faith, and he immediately felt this when he opened his first Baha’i Prayer book to the following words of Abdu’l-Baha:

 Upon becoming a Baha’i, Kevin immediately gravitated to the Baha’i law of fasting, which Baha’u’llah renewed and made accessible to everyone: